jjromano/wine-deal-scanner/README.md

 ## How It Works

 1. **Website Monitoring**: Uses Playwright to monitor LastBottle website
-   - Listens for XHR/JSON responses containing deal data
-   - Falls back to DOM mutation observation
+   - Refreshes page periodically to detect new deals
+   - Extracts wine title and "Last Bottle" price from DOM
-   - Persistent browser session for efficiency
+   - Generates unique deal IDs for deduplication

 2. **Deal Processing**:
-   - Extracts deal information from API responses or DOM
+   - Extracts deal information using robust CSS selectors
-   - Generates unique keys for deduplication
    - Validates and normalizes data using Pydantic
+   - Skips generic titles and invalid prices

 3. **Vivino Enrichment**:
-   - Quick lookup with strict 1.5s timeout
-   - Fetches ratings, review counts, and average prices
+   - Enhanced anti-detection with stealth browser contexts
+   - Searches for both vintage-specific and overall wine data
+   - Handles non-vintage wines appropriately
-   - Graceful fallback if data unavailable
+   - Graceful fallback if blocked or data unavailable

 4. **Telegram Notifications**:
-   - Rich formatting with wine details and pricing
+   - Rich formatting with wine details and Vivino data
-   - Highlights savings and Vivino comparisons
-   - Retry logic for reliable delivery
+   - Direct links to Vivino wine pages when available
+   - Fallback to search links if direct links unavailable
+   - Always includes LastBottle link

 ## Development